-For generalized dystonia, an anticholinergic drug (trihexyphenidyl 2 to 10 mg po tid, benztropine 3 to 15 mg po once/day) is most commonly used; the dose is slowly titrated to target.
+For generalized dystonia, an anticholinergic drug (trihexyphenidyl 2 to 10 mg orally 3 times a day, benztropine 3 to 15 mg orally once a day) is most commonly used; the dose is slowly titrated to target.
 A muscle relaxant (usually baclofen), a benzodiazepine (eg, clonazepam), or both may provide adjunctive benefit.

 Generalized dystonia that is severe or does not respond to drugs may be treated with deep brain stimulation of the globus pallidus interna (GPi), a stereotactic neurosurgical procedure.
 In some cases, stereotactic unilateral ablative surgery of the GPi is indicated.